You've Got What? Genital Herpes virus fact sheet

 Often no trigger can be identified.

-Flu-like symptoms experienced in the first episode do not usually occur with later outbreaks.
+The flu-like symptoms sometimes experienced in the first attack do not usually occur with later outbreaks of blisters.

 Herpes is diagnosed by taking a sample from an infected area during an outbreak.
 The herpes virus will usually grow from a swab taken from a ruptured blister.
 The test will identify the strain (type 1 or type 2) of the herpes virus.
 PCR (polymerase chain reaction) tests in a pathology laboratory may also be used.
 Blood tests may assist diagnosis in some cases, but the results can be difficult to interpret.